atreyasha/dotfiles/develop.md

 1.  **TODO** Fix package structure issue

-    1.  keep tree folding and reverse vim spelling, or think of where to put it
+    1.  possible to keep --no-folding but re-install everything to ensure no noise

-    2.  possible to keep --no-folding but re-install everything to ensure no noise
+    2.  figure out workaround for cases where files get overwritten -\> this would not reflect in git history so it would need to be fixed in another way

 2.  **TODO** Private